 Cloud Computing : Virtual Space

-The term "cloud" is analogous to "Internet".
-The term "Cloud Computing" is based on cloud drawing used in the past to represent telephone networks and later to depict the Internet.
+The term "cloud" is analogous to the "Internet".
+The term "Cloud Computing" is based on the cloud drawing used in the past to represent telephone networks and later to depict the Internet.

-Cloud Computing is a virtual space where a large pool of systems is connected in private or public networks, to provide dynamically scalable infrastructure for application, data and file storage.
-With the advent of this technology, the cost of computation, application hosting, content storage and delivery is reduced significantly.
-Cloud computing is a practical approach to experience direct cost benefits and it has the potential to transform a data center from a capital intensive set up to a variable priced environment.
+Cloud Computing is a virtual space where a large pool of systems is connected in private or public networks, providing dynamically scalable infrastructure for applications, data, and file storage.
+With this technology, the cost of computation, application hosting, content storage, and delivery is reduced significantly.
+Cloud computing is a practical approach to experience direct cost benefits and has the potential to transform a data center from a capital-intensive setup to a variable-priced environment.

 cloud